anoma/juvix-docs/docs/blog/posts/vampir-circuits.md

   - vampir
 links:
   - Vamp-IR book: https://anoma.github.io/VampIR-Book/
-  - A Vamp-IR's guide to arithmetic and circuits: https://blog.anoma.net/a-vamp-irs-guide-to-arithmetic-circuits-and-perfectly-boiled-eggs/
+  - A Vamp-IR's guide to arithmetic circuits: https://blog.anoma.net/a-vamp-irs-guide-to-arithmetic-circuits-and-perfectly-boiled-eggs/
 ---

 # Compiling Juvix programs to arithmetic circuits via Vamp-IR

 Since version 0.3.5, the Juvix compiler supports the `vampir` target which generates [Vamp-IR][vampir-book] input files that can be compiled to various proof systems based on arithmetic circuits, like Plonk or Halo 2.
 Vamp-IR is a proof-system-agnostic language for writing arithmetic circuits used as an itermediate representation by Juvix.

-In this post, I will not be discussing the details of VampIR or the circuit computation model, beyond what is necessary to understand how to compile Juvix programs to circuits.
+In this post, I will not be discussing the details of Vamp-IR or the circuit computation model, beyond what is necessary to understand how to compile Juvix programs to circuits.
 Instead, I will describe how high-level functional Juvix programs can be compiled to circuits, what the common pitfalls and current limitations are.
 The reader is assumed to have at least basic familiarity with [Vamp-IR][vampir-book].

 ## A simple circuit program

-For a simple example of a Juvix program that can be compiled to arithmetic circuits via VampIR, we consider computing the 6-bit mid-square hash of a 16-bit number.
+For a simple example of a Juvix program that can be compiled to arithmetic circuits via Vamp-IR, we consider computing the 6-bit mid-square hash of a 16-bit number.

 ```juvix
 module MidSquareHash;